 - i.
-Dining area must have hard-surface flooring and must be distinct from the living area.
-A dining area is required in two-bedroom and larger Dwelling Units.
-The area must have a window to the exterior or be open to the living room. - ii.
-The dining area must be appropriately sized for the intended household size and accommodate the following:
+Dining area must: - a.
+Have hard-surface flooring - b.
+Be distinct from the living area - c.
+Be provided in two-bedroom and larger Dwelling Units - d.
+Have a window to the exterior or be open to the living room - ii.
+The dining area must be appropriately sized for the intended household size and accommodate the following: - a.

-- a.
 Two-bedroom Dwelling Units: Table with four chairs - b.
 Three-bedroom Dwelling Units: Table with six chairs - c.
 Four-bedroom or larger Dwelling Units: Table with seven chairs iii.
 Dining area exceptions:

 - a.
 An eat-in kitchen may be substituted for a dining area as long as the kitchen can accommodate an appropriately sized table with chairs for the intended household size, plus two guests. - b.
-A 4'-0" long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in one-bedroom Dwelling Units and Efficiency Units.

-(f) Bathroom.
-Defined as follows:
+A 4'-0" long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in one-bedroom Dwelling Units and Efficiency Units. - (f) Bathroom.
+Defined as follows: - i.

-- i.
 Defined as follows: - a.
 Full bathroom includes a lavatory sink, water closet and tub with showerhead. - b.
 Three-quarter (3/4) bathroom includes a lavatory sink, water closet and shower - c.
 Half bathroom/powder room (1/2) includes a lavatory sink and water closet - d.
 Compartmentalized full bathroom includes all items of a full bathroom; however, the tub with showerhead and water closet can be in a private room with a door.
 At least one vanity (lavatory) is in the separate alcove.
 Minnesota Housing encourages this design in three-bedroom and larger Dwelling Units. - ii.
 Minimum bathroom requirements based upon unit type:

 Unit Type Minimum # of Bathrooms required

 Sleeping Units 3⁄4 Bath

 Efficiency Units 3⁄4 Bath

 1 BR Dwelling Units 3⁄4 Bath

 2 BR Dwelling Units 1 Full Bath

+3 BR Dwelling Units 1 Full Bath + 1⁄2 Bath

-3+ BR Dwelling Units 1 Full Bath + 3⁄4 Bath
+>3 BR Dwelling Units 1 Full Bath + 3⁄4 Bath

 2-story Townhouse with

 no bedrooms on Ground 1⁄2 Bath Ground Level and 1 Full Bath Upper Level

 level

 2-story Townhouse with

 at least one Ground level 3⁄4 Bath Ground Level and 1 Full Bath Upper Level

 bedroom